For service times click here.

 In the Anglican tradition, evening prayer developed a characteristic form with a particular emphasis on choral singing.
 We are proud at St Michael and All Angels to be able to offer a full choral Evensong three Sundays a month.
 Evensong follows the structure found in the 1662 Book of Common Prayer.

-We also observe the Daily Office with Morning Prayer at 8am and Evening Prayer at 5pm on weekdays.
+We also observe the Daily Office with Morning Prayer at 8am on weekdays (except Monday).
 All are welcome to join in this daily pattern of prayer.

 Baptism is the introduction to Christian life.
 In baptism, a person is sprinkled with or immersed in water in the name of the Father, the Son, and the Holy Spirit.